fharper/learnyou/README.md

 # npm-learnyou
-npm package to install all NodeSchool workshoppers except [git-it](https://github.com/jlord/git-it-electron), because why not?
+npm package to install all NodeSchool workshoppers (except [git-it](https://github.com/jlord/git-it-electron) which is an electron app and perfschool which requires node.js v0.10.x), because why not?
 We could easily add more courses in the future.

 ## Workshoppers